theedgy/cc-post/POST.md

 # useReducer + useContext

 Our plan is to switch functionality for global state from external Redux library to built in React hooks without any components rendered content interruption.
 We will try to keep consistent as many variables names and namespaces as possible.
-We can left our actions and reducers untouched as they our new useReducer functionality actually mimic those one from redux.
+We can left our actions and reducers untouched, as they are new useReducer functionality, and we actually mimic those one from Redux.

 So our main issue here is to write new store based on that hook.
-For our `index.js` file from `store` folder (`AppStore` component) let's provide some minor small modifications:
+For our `index.js` file from `store` folder (`AppStore` component) let's provide some small modifications:

 ```javascript
 export const AppContext = React.createContext({});